Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 Quite a few new things here:

 1. The HTML form **action**: The target url when the user submits the form, goes to the `polls:vote` url.
-Django uses the url's name, to provide the actual url path.
+Django uses the url's name, to provide the actual url's path.
 2. The HTML form **method** is "post", so the view will read the form's data in `request.POST`.
 3. A loop that adds a radio button for each choice
 4. A `submit` button.
-5. Django renders the form fields, but the you define the `form` tag, and the `submit` button.
+5. Django renders the form fields, but you define the `form` tag, and the `submit` button.

 ## View that Accepts a Form

 Add the view code that will handle the (truth) form.

 Edit the views file:

 	you@dev-machine: nano polls/views.py